 For Jenna, feelings of anxiety were made worse after she was affected by COVID-19.
-Since falling ill with COVID-19 in 2019 she's had continuing symptoms, [long COVID] and fibromyalgia.
+Since falling ill with COVID-19 in 2019 she's had continuing symptoms along with fibromyalgia.
 This effect on her health has contributed to feelings of anxiety, as have her experience of understanding or recognition of long COVID from other people, clinicians and Government.